yiz228/V6270_Final/README.md

 ## AI Tool Disclosure
-ChatGPT was used to support generating R codes, organizing the Shiny App structure,and troubleshooting during the development of this project.
+ChatGPT was used to support generating R code, organizing the Shiny app structure, and troubleshooting during the development of this project.
 The final content, analysis, interpretation, and decisions were edited and reviewed by the author.

 ## References and Citations
 References used in the written report are included in:
-- `Final_Report/`
-  - `cp06_references.bib`
+	•	Final_Report/cp06_references.bib